-I hinted maybe it might be shellfish?
 Did you have that at lunchtime when you started to be ill, no I said.

 She set her pen down gave me a wry smile and said I know exactly what it is but, I am going to do the proprietary tests to confirm my diagnosis.

-Almost forty minutes later Sam sat back in her chair and said ‘you have candida albicans.’
+Almost forty minutes later Sam sat back in her chair and said ‘you have Candida Albicans.’